Jean-François Benjamin Dumont de Montigny (1696 - after 1753)

 Dumont's Maps

-Dumont has at least twenty maps extant in the French archives, including the one at the top of the page, as well as about a dozen that he drew to accompany his three manuscripts.
-Check back to this page for my carto-bibliography of Dumont maps, which I hope to complete soon.For now, the best source for Dumont's and other maps of Louisiana is the site created by Vin Steponaitis of the University of North Carolina, a specialist in the archaeology of the Natchez, Mississippi area.
-Search for Dumont among the many cartographers and historians included there.
+Dumont has at least twenty maps extant in the French archives, including the one at the top of the page, as well as about two dozen that he drew to accompany his three manuscripts.
+I have prepared a draft carto-bibliography of Dumont maps.
+Another excellent source for Dumont's and other maps of Louisiana is the site created by Vin Steponaitis of the University of North Carolina, a specialist in the archaeology of the Natchez, Mississippi area.
+Search for Dumont among the many cartographers and historians included on his page of colonial maps of Natchez and other settlements in the southeast.

 During a 2005 trip to Paris, I examined and photographed six manuscript maps by Dumont in the Delisle collection at the Archives Nationales de France.
 These are not available on Steponaitis's site, but were the basis for my presentation in Chicago listed below.